 Program and Objectives

-The four-day summer school offers an intensive and interactive program combining theoretical foundations with hands-on learning opportunities.
-The schedule includes:
+The four-day summer school offered an intensive and interactive program that combined theoretical foundations with hands-on learning opportunities.
+The schedule included:

 • Three keynote lectures by leading international experts on memory consolidation, neural plasticity, and replay mechanisms